Total Live Articles: 430

 • Osteomyelitis

-Base urgency on clinical judgement, for instance it is sensible to refer immediately to emergency department in Eron class IV.
+Referral urgency should be based on clinical judgement.
+For instance, it is sensible to refer immediately to the emergency department in Eron class IV.

 Antibiotic Therapy

-Consider drawing around the extent of the infection (edge of the redness) with a surgical marker pen to monitor progress.
+Consider drawing around the borders (edge of the redness) with a surgical marker pen to monitor progress, before treatment.

-• If cannot tolerate oral medications / severely unwell → IV antibiotics
+Oral antibiotics are typically 1st line, unless the patient cannot tolerate oral medications / severely unwell → IV antibiotics.

-• 2nd line: clarithromycin / erythromycin / doxycycline
+2nd line (e.g. penicillin allergic): clarithromycin / erythromycin / doxycycline (avoid in children)

 • Co-amoxiclav